WTC VCF Payouts for Asthma

 Thousands of World Trade Center victims didn’t die on September 11, 2001.
 First responders, pedestrians, and employees of the FDNY and NYPD are just some of the unfortunate people who developed severe health conditions such as cancer, interstitial lung disease, pulmonary fibrosis, sleep apnea, or asthma from inhaling carcinogens at or around Ground Zero.
 While we represent all types of clients eligible for the Victim Compensation Fund, this page focuses exclusively on those affected by post-9/11 asthma.

-Bring the Strength of Two NYC Personal Injury Law Firms to Your VCF Award Case
+Bring the Strength of NYC Personal Injury Law Firm to Your VCF Award Case

-The Fuchsberg-Cannata Law Firms have already secured more than $200 million in settlements for victims of World Trade Center injuries and are proud to be a federal court-appointed litigator for the Victim Compensation Fund.
+Gregory Cannata & Associates have already secured more than $300 million in settlements for victims of World Trade Center injuries and are proud to be a federal court-appointed litigator for the Victim Compensation Fund.

 Our attorneys provide terrorist attack victims with personalized service, time, and undivided attention because we understand they deserve nothing less.
 If you’re struggling with asthma due to the aftermath of the WTC attack, please reach out to a personal injury attorney from our law office today.
 To request a free consultation, please call 1-888-WTC-VICTIM or complete a free evaluation contact form.
 You pay no upfront cost for your legal advice and no fee at all unless and until we successfully secure a settlement from the Victim Compensation Fund (VCF) on your behalf.